abaird986/aws-modern-application-workshop/module-2/README.md

 #### Testing the Service Locally

 Let's test our image locally within Cloud9 to make sure everything is operating as expected.
-Copy the image tag that resulted from the previous camm and run the following command to deploy the container “locally” (which is actually within your Cloud9 IDE inside AWS!):
+Copy the image tag that resulted from the previous command and run the following command to deploy the container “locally” (which is actually within your Cloud9 IDE inside AWS!):

 ```
 docker run -p 8080:8080 REPLACE_ME_WITH_DOCKER_IMAGE_TAG